Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, children's leisure activities should not be limited to being strictly educational. ***A well-rounded approach*** to leisure pursuits allows children to learn diverse skills, foster personal growth, and ***develop a passion for*** lifelong learning.
 Striking a balance between education and leisure is vital in shaping well-rounded individuals who can thrive academically, socially, and emotionally.

 ## Type: Why (and How)

+### Insufficient exercise (13-2)
+> Many working people get little or no exercise either during the working day or in their free time, and have health problems as a result.
+>
+> Why do many working people not get enough exercise?
+What can be done about this problem?

+Insufficient physical activity has become a **prevailing** concern among the *workforce*, leading to a myriad of health issues.
+This phenomenon is *propelled* by a combination of factors.

+(With the evolution of contemporary work environments, a growing number of individuals find themselves caught in a cycle of limited physical activity.
+This transformation is a culmination of various factors, and while the restoration of a more active lifestyle may appear challenging, viable strategies do exist to revitalize physical engagement.)

+Foremost, the contemporary work culture often enforces long working hours, with the misguided notion that extended time equates to increased productivity.
+This prevailing mindset compels many individuals, particularly the younger generation, to willingly sacrifice their leisure moments, including those intended for physical fitness, in pursuit of professional success.

+Furthermore, the relentless march of technological progress, designed to offer relaxation from work, inadvertently detracts from physical activities.
+The allure of social media, online gaming, and streaming platforms captivates people, diverting their time away from potential exercise opportunities such as gym sessions, swimming, and outdoor sports.

+Although instigating a societal shift towards recognizing the importance of regular exercise might seem daunting, there are viable strategies to prompt change.
+Official acknowledgment and correction of the overtime fallacy are pivotal in promoting work-life balance, enabling individuals to carve out dedicated time for exercise.
+Establishing a corporate ethos that values both physical and mental well-being can be instrumental in shifting priorities.

+Additionally, leveraging technology for a positive cause is crucial.
+The promotion of health and fitness applications can raise awareness about the significance of self-monitoring and adhering to scientifically endorsed exercise regimens.

+In conclusion, the dearth of exercise among the working population stems from demanding jobs, sedentary leisure preferences, (and limited access to exercise facilities).
+Tackling this issue necessitates collaborative efforts between employers, governments, and individuals(*a multifaceted approach involving* employers, governments, and individuals is necessary.).
+Encouraging movement during work hours, promoting outdoor leisure pursuits, and enhancing access to recreational spaces are vital steps towards a healthier and more active society.

 ### Decline of Family Closeness (and How)
 > **Prompt:**
 > It is generally accepted that families are not as close as they used to be.